Do you need help writing a book?

 When you need a little help writing a book

 People reach out to me when they can’t write a book on their own.
-It isn’t easy to write a 200- to 300-page book.
-For first-time authors (as well as well-educated and talented authors) the task can seem mammoth.
-People sometimes start, then get caught in the middle of one of the above stages and falter.
-They find that writing a book is much harder than it appeared when they first started the project.
+It isn’t easy to pen a 200 page manuscript.
+For first-time authors the task can seem mammoth.
+People sometimes start out strong, then get caught in the middle of one of the above stages and falter.
+They find that writing a book is much harder than they had anticipated.
 If this happens to you, don’t despair.
 There are options, steps you can take to complete your book.

 Hire a writing coach